Connect with others who understand.

 Planning meals and shopping carefully can also help you with cooking.
 Make sure your grocery list covers everything you need, including staples that you consistently use, such as paper towels, sponges, cooking oil, and spices.

-If getting to the grocery store is difficult, you may want to use a grocery delivery service.
-Many grocery stores offer delivery, and some companies specialize in delivered groceries.
+If going food shopping is difficult, you may want to use a delivery service.
+Many grocery stores offer delivery, and some companies specialize in delivering groceries.

 7. Consult an Occupational Therapist for Help